kkb3st/PYTDL/README.md

 a python script which can download any youtube video as mp3 and mp4

 ## !!!NOTE!!!
-Pytube does currently not support MP3 files, so this scripts download the videos as MP4 first and then convert it to MP3 with FFMPEG\
+Pytube does currently not support MP3 files, so the MP3 downloader downloads the videos as MP4 first and then converts it to MP3 with FFMPEG.\
 You need to download FFMPEG from the official website and then copy the ffmpeg.exe into the same directory as this scripts.
 I'm sorry for that!